statamic/docs/content/collections/extending-docs/relationship-fieldtypes.md

 ### Listing Data

-When field data is to be displayed in a listing view — an entries listing or entries selector for example, you may customize the display by overwriting the `preProcessIndex` method.
+When field data is to be displayed in a listing view (eg. in the entries listing table or the entry fieldtype), you may customize the display by overwriting the `preProcessIndex` method.

 In our Twitter field, let's show only the text: